Burgestrand/ruhue/-api-slash.md

 registered username as part of the URL.

 After application registration, application details will be remembered by the Hub.
-The Hub also keeps track of last access, as can be seen in GET [[/api/<username>/config]], part of the `whitelist` response property.
+The Hub also keeps track of last access, as can be seen in GET [[/api/:username/config]], part of the `whitelist` response property.

 If you register multiple times, even if it is with the same parameters, the Hub will register every successfull registration in the whitelist.
-You can delete registered users from the whitelist with `DELETE /api/username/config/whitelist/username`.
+You can delete registered users from the whitelist with DELETE [[/api/:username/config/whitelist/:username]].

 ### Parameters